mxeng/mcp-docs/input.md

 #### Reading a voltage using the ADC
-The Analogue to Digital Converter (ADC) allows us to measure a continuously variable (analogue) voltage and turn this into a number that we can use in our code.
+The Analogue to Digital Converter (ADC) allows us to measure a continuously variable (analogue) voltage (like the voltage coming from the potentiometer connected to ADC0 in the schematic above) and turn this into a number that we can use in our code.
 The result is proportional to the voltage and scaled so that ```AREF``` is the max.
 On our microcontrollers this means that 0 corresponds to 0V and 1023 corresponds to 5V.

 To use the ADC using the basic ADC library provided, we must initialise it by putting this line at the top of our program where it should be run once (in our initialisation section):
 ```c